JorjaFox/website/content/_posts-old-blog/2011-06-15-petas-sexiest-vegetarian.md

 <blockquote>I voted for Jorja Fox for #sexyvegceleb!
 Vote here: http://bit.ly/jYwm6p</blockquote>
 Don't have Twitter?
 Don't worry!  <a href="http://features.peta.org/sexiest-Vegetarian-Celebrities-2011/Vote.aspx">You can vote old school style too</a>!

 By the way.
-PETA is wrong. @TheJorjaFox is <strong>NOT</strong> Jorja.
+PETA is wrong. @TheJorjaFox is **NOT** Jorja.
 That account was the one who was faking being Jorja at the same time I was talking to her people about meeting her in Chicago.
 Trust me on that on.
 Anyway, if you chose to vote via their website, they'll auto-populate her as <em>@TheJorjaFox</em> so you'll need to edit that for them to 'Jorja Fox.'
 Yes, I let them know.

 Image Credit: <a href="https://jorjafox.net/gallery/pro/advocacy/20060000-peta/">PETA 2006 Photoshoot</a>